Pfizer's Paxlovid not included in China's national insurance

 Paxlovid will still be available for use for those patients who can afford it.
 Paxlovid and Azvudine are prescription drugs used to prevent mild COVID-19 cases from becoming more severe.

+Pfizer's CEO Albert Bourla said the company was working directly with Chinese authorities who have shown “tremendous interest” in the treatment.
+“We are sending as much Paxlovid as we can,” he said Monday in an interview with CNBC.
+He did not mention Paxlovid being excluded from the national reimbursement list.

-While the Chinese government has blocked the import of non-Chinese-made vaccines like the Pfizer mRNA shot, relying on domestically made vaccines, it nonetheless approved the company's COVID-19 drug for import in February 2022.
+While the Chinese government has blocked the import of non-Chinese-made vaccines such as the Pfizer mRNA shot, relying on domestically made vaccines, it nonetheless approved the company's COVID-19 drug for import in February 2022.

-The country is grappling with a major COVID-19 wave, as the virus has swept through major cities like Beijing and Chengdu.
-Sunday marked the first day in almost three years that visitors would no longer have to quarantine when traveling into China.
+The country is grappling with a major COVID-19 wave, as the virus has swept through major cities such as Beijing and Chengdu.
+Sunday was the first day in almost three years that visitors no longer needed to quarantine when traveling to China.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.